qijin-3/find_my_users/data/md/environment-variables.md

 3. Save the file.

 Remember, never commit your `.env.local` file to version control.
-It's already included in the `.gitignore` file for GitBase, but always double-check to ensure you're not accidentally exposing your sensitive information.
+It's already included in the `.gitignore` file for FindMyUsers, but always double-check to ensure you're not accidentally exposing your sensitive information.

 For production deployment (e.g., on Vercel), you'll need to add these environment variables in your hosting platform's settings.

-By properly configuring these environment variables, you ensure that your GitBase instance can securely interact with GitHub, authenticate users, and protect your admin interface.
+By properly configuring these environment variables, you ensure that your FindMyUsers instance can securely interact with GitHub, authenticate users, and protect your admin interface.